shuo-wu/spdk/doc/blob.md

 This functionality can be used to recreate the entire snapshot stack of a blob into a different blob store.

+#### Deep Copy {#blob_deep_copy}

+A read only blob can be copied over a blob store device in a way that only clusters allocated to the blob or blob's ancestors will be written on the device.
+This device must have a size equal or greater than blob's size and blob store's block size must be an integer multiple of device's block size.
+This functionality can be used to make a full copy of a blob into a different blob on the same or different blobstore.

 #### Change the parent of a blob {#blob_reparent}

 We can change the parent of a thin provisioned blob, making the blob a clone of a snapshot of the